jotterbach/jotterbach.github.io/_drafts/2015-10-30-CDL_DMP_DataScience.md

 ![Pi-shaped skill set](/resources/cdl_blog/pi_shaped_skills.png)

+The first leg, a.k.a. the domain speciality or domain knowledge, is certainly already established after years of efforts to advance a field.
+However, this already hints at a fundamental problem that 'Data Science' as a scientific field will face.
+A domain-agnostic approach to it must be fundamentally flawed as it would lack the domain expertise as its third important pillar.
+Consequently, establishing a scientific field with the goal of a standalone model like 'Data Science as a Service' is likely to fail - the Data Scientist will have to be embedded in a field with sufficient domain expertise and need to learn cross-disciplinary techniques to successfully tackle the data challenges at hand.

-The second, to-be-developed, leg contains the broad segment of advanced computational literacy, as the domain knowledge is certainly already established.
+This directly feeds into the second, to-be-developed, leg, which  contains the broad segment of advanced computational literacy.
 As more and more people are starting to leave the Academy it becomes obvious that the current system [dis-incentivices this development](https://jakevdp.github.io/blog/2014/08/22/hacking-academia/).
 However, it also hints at very low-hanging fruits to improve the handling of scientific data by starting to adopt simple best-practices and encouraging students to develop these skills, rather than creating an irreproducible, one-off study.
 Recognizing efforts to make studies repeatable, transparent and well-documented is crucial to advance the ever-more-diversified scientific fields into the next century, to preserve their efforts and more importantly make them *discoverable*.
-As Denis Diderot put it in his 1755 Encyclpedie:
+As Denis Diderot put it in his 1755 Encyclopedie:

 > As long as the centuries continue to unfold, the number of books will grow continually, and one can predict that a time will come when it will be almost as difficult to learn anything from books as from the direct study of the whole universe.
 It will be almost as convenient to search for some bit of truth concealed in nature as it will be to find it hidden away in an immense multitude of bound volumes.